 Will there be a growth in sales of hybrids, plug-in hybrids, battery electric vehicles, vehicles using alternative fuels such as LPG or compressed natural gas?

-It is most likely that there will be a growth in these alternative vehicle technologies and fuels across the EU but at different rates in each MS. The potential replacement of conventional powertrains by ultra-low-emission vehicles () varies for different vehicle categories, as summarised in Table A1-3, showing what is available now and in the medium term.
-This table is meant as an indication at the present time (2019) of the technology-readiness level of the different powertrain types within each main vehicle category.
+It is most likely that there will be a growth in these alternative vehicle technologies and fuels across the EU but at different rates in each MS. MSs should consider that potential for replacement of conventional powertrains by ultra-low-emission vehicles () varies for different vehicle categories.

 Table A1-3 Potential replacement of conventional powertrains by ultra-low-emission vehicles